Bitxo92/RBAC/README.md

 Open the interactive docs at `http://127.0.0.1:8000/docs` (Swagger UI) or the Redoc docs at `/redoc`.

-## Configuration

-- The project currently uses the files in `Backend/` for DB and security configuration.
-If there are environment variables or a `.env` file support, set values before starting the server.
-Look in `Backend/database.py` and `Backend/security.py` for relevant configuration keys (database URL, secret keys, token expiration).

 ## API Overview

 This project provides the following logical endpoints: